lilian-pouliquen/John2.0/README.md

 ### In development...
 Developed with Spyder IDE, WinPython 64 bits v3.6.5

+Executable only on Windows (due to some used functions)

 There are plenty of dialogs in French (do not be afraid)

 Sorry, comments are in French too, I will translate it when I will have the time